-5. Paste into a text editor using ‘Control V’, and then convert to plain text.
-Then select all, and copy.
+5. Paste your chapter headings into a plain text editor using ‘Control V’ and then convert it to plain text.
+Then select all and copy again.

-6. Paste the chapter headings into the ebook document.
+6. Paste the plain text chapter headings into the ebook document.

 7. Select each chapter individually, and add a hyperlink from the document headings.

 8. Your clean table of contents is complete.